Karnataka by-polls to be held on December 5

 New Delhi, Sep 28: The Karnataka by-elections will now be held on December 5, the Election Commission has said.
 Counting of votes will take place on December 9.

 The EC had earlier scheduled the by-polls for October 21 and also said that the counting will be held on October 24.
-However the EC agreed in the Supreme Court that it would defer the elections until the petitions filed by the disqualified MLAs are heard and decided.
+However. the EC agreed in the Supreme Court that it would defer the elections until the petitions filed by the disqualified MLAs are heard and decided.

 A lot was at stake in these by-elections for the BJP in particular.
 The Speaker had disqualified 17 MLAs- 13 from the Congress, 3 from JD(S) and one independent.
 The BJP was able to form the government in a reduced house strength with its 104 MLAs and the support of one independent MLA.